Take action against agricultural pollution

 How can you help?

 - If you spot an incident, make sure to take a photograph and make a note of the exact location, time and date.
-For accuracy, please find and save the exact location in Google maps and share the link with us.
+For accuracy, please try to find and save the exact location in Google maps and share the link with us.

 - Report your concerns to the Environment Agency (EA) or Scottish Environment Protection Agency (SEPA) by calling 0800 80 70 60.
 For Welsh incidents contact Natural Resources Wales (NRW) on 0300 065 3000.